Frequently asked questions has been saved

-The winners will be announced at the Awards Ceremony at the Deloitte Gateway office on Thursday 26 November 2020 and then to the public, press and on the Fast 50 website on Friday 27 November 2020.
+The winners will be announced live at the Awards Ceremony on Thursday 25 November 2021 and then to the public, press and on the Fast 50 website on Friday 26 November 2021.

 I’ve entered in previous years, can I use last year’s registration?